Ring Video Doorbell Wired review

 I also like that you can create polygonal motion detection zones, which makes it easier to keep the camera from sensing motion if there’s a busy street in front of your house.
 There’s also a People Only mode, but I wish Ring would develop a package detection setting, as can be found on Arlo and the Nest Hello.

 Ring’s app does a very good job at showing you all of your privacy and security settings.
-For starters, you have to enable two-factor authentication, which makes it much more difficult for a hacker to access your account and video feeds.
+For starters, all Ring accounts require two-factor authentication, which makes it much more difficult for a hacker to access your account and video feeds.

 One of the more controversial aspects of Ring’s products is its Neighbors app, which allows you to receive alerts about police, fire, and other incidents in your area.
 Neighbors also allows you (and others) to post videos publicly from your cameras.